 Leona Furnari, LCSW, has written an excellent article, Born or Raised in High-Demand Groups: Developmental Considerations.
 One of the complicating factors is they have no “pre-cult identity” to go back to.
 Every AK and Assembly parent should read this!

-The Exit & Support Network, a website for former members of the Worldwide Church of God, has several articles on marriage--how the marriage relationship is twisted in the cult, and how to get it untwisted: Do Philadelphia Church of God Husbands Abuse Their Wives?, and Human Rights for Those in Intimate Relationships. **Caution: Some will object to the egalitarian philosophy of marriage proposed in these articles, arguing that it is not Biblical.
-There are arguments to be made on both sides of that issue, but practically speaking, Assembly women may experience great difficulty living any longer in an authoritarian situation.
+The Exit & Support Network, a website for former members of the Worldwide Church of God, has several articles on marriage--how the marriage relationship is twisted in the cult, and how to get it untwisted: Do Philadelphia Church of God Husbands Abuse Their Wives?, and Human Rights for Those in Intimate Relationships.
+Also Setting Boundaries and Learning to Say "No". **Caution: Some will object to the egalitarian philosophy of marriage proposed in these articles, arguing that it is not Biblical.
+There are arguments to be made on both sides of that issue, but practically speaking, Assembly women may experience great difficulty continuing to live in an authoritarian situation.

 Two notes: 1) For those of who have problems with divorce, the phrase "the right to end the relationship" might be replaced with "the right to separate and seek safety", and 2) "The right to have friendships outside of the relationship" is very important.
 You need the support of friends, but close opposite-sex relationships usually cannot be tolerated.
 This bears on the already-problematic issue of difficulty with trust after a cult experience.

 We do not agree with everything on this site, obviously - read with discernment.**

 Reflections on Marriage and Children after the Cult draws out some of the causes of family problems stemming from involvement in a high-demand group, and shows how they can be tackled in counseling.
 Bill and Lorna Goldberg therapists who specialize in cult issues.